skyamit/Lilichatians-Web-Application/README.md

 Lilichatians  - A social web Application

-Lost the code but I'm attaching my Project PPT here.
+Lost the code but I'm attaching my Project screenshots here.